learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 I found Evernote, loved it and became a paid subscriber.
 Life was good!
 Until ... searching in Evernote started going bad and eventually just became downright unusable.
 As alternatives, gDocs and gDrive weren't much help either.
 My [angst](https://medium.com/@learnwell/evernote-vs-google-docs-the-user-loses-49b5eca7c052) is well documented.

-There were many misguided attempts to use StackEdit as a replacement for Evernote.
+There were many *many* **many** <u>misguided</u> attempts to use StackEdit as a replacement for Evernote.
 I was hoping that if StackEdit markdown notes were saved in gDrive then they would be searchable too. insert emoji What a huge time sink that research was to glue stuff together which never worked.

 Anyway, in 2018, I decided to take a sabbatical and go back to college for one semester, where I saw a fellow student using a super slick iPad and Apple Pencil with an equally awesome note taking app.